Hi there, Skye Blake here… searching for biodegradable cat litter for your extra-fussy feline.

 Silica litter doesn’t break down either.

-Biodegradable litters are good for special situations like after surgery, dealing with kittens, or a fussy feline with asthma or a sensitive nose.
+Biodegradable litters are good for special situations like after surgery, dealing with kittens, or a fussy feline with asthma or an extra-sensitive nose.

 They’re also nice for people wanting eco-friendly litter.